 My Design Process~ Let's get to work! ~

 - Next is the research and analysis phase.
-I'll take a look at the client's target market and competitors to find out what it will take to set them apart.
-I research the latest in UI/UX trends and best practices, and any guidelines specific to the client, that must be adhered to.
-I do a content audit of the client's existing and planned content, and give them a content delivery schedule.
-I also create a project roadmap of estimated milestones, key deliverables, dependencies and possible risks.
+In this phase, I learn more about the users (goals, behaviors, pain points) by listening and observing.
+This is done through interviews, user research, online surveys, and user persona creation.
+If I'm working on a redesign, I'll include user testing of the existing site or application.
+I take a look at the client's target market and competitors to find out what it will take to set them apart.
+I research guidelines specific to the company or brand that must be adhered to.
+I do a content and asset audit and/or create a content assets checklist.